4 ways to use isolation in photography composition

 • Tools you have at your disposal

-Here are my favourite photography isolation techniques for great composition, which I’ve split into four categories:
+Here are my favorite photography isolation techniques for great composition, which I’ve split into four categories:

 As I said, each method of isolation has a number of different photography techniques you can use, so you’re bound to know at least 1 of them already.
 Now let’s take a closer look.